Debunking myths about Ruby

 Ruby was focused on the developer experience from the very beginning.

-When this myth originated is unknown, but it's easily debunkable.
+When this myth originated is unknown, but it’s easily debunkable.
 Compared to what is slow and resource intensive?
-If you compare Ruby with any other compiled language (such as C or Rust), it will be inevitably slow and resource intensive, but the reason is we're comparing a compiled language against an interpreted language.
-Compared against other interpreted languages with similar features, such as Python, PHP or Perl, we can see Ruby's performance and resource usage is similar to them:
+If you compare Ruby with any other compiled language (such as C or Rust), it will be inevitably slow and resource-intensive, but the reason is we’re comparing a compiled language against an interpreted language.
+Compared to other interpreted languages with similar features, such as Python, PHP, or Perl, we can see Ruby’s performance and resource usage is similar to them:

 Still, it's important to note that these are just a starting point.
 At the end of the day, your application is the ultimate benchmark and measurement is not prophesy.